NotHGM/Plutainer/README.md

 The health check is enabled by default.
 You can disable it by setting the corresponding environment variable (`PLUTO_HEALTHCHECK` or `IW4X_HEALTHCHECK`) to `"false"`.
 This can be useful for debugging or if you do not wish to set an RCON password.

-Please note for the healthcheck to work correctly, games that support RCon whitelists need to have localhost permitted and/or "127.0.0.1"
+Please note that for the healthcheck to work correctly, games that support RCon whitelists need to have localhost permitted and/or "127.0.0.1"

+To have your servers restarted automatically, simply add [Auto Heal](https://github.com/willfarrell/docker-autoheal) to the compose.

 ***